divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 # After this you can open the waveforms using this command
 gtkwave build/nanorv32-wb-soc-mtvec_0/sim-icarus/nanorv32-wb-soc.vcd
 ```
 After opening the waveforms you can add the signals you would like to inspect, in this example some random signals including the data sent by the uart are depicted.
-Feel free to interact whit the waves.
+Feel free to interact with the waves.

 <img src="./doc/nanorv32-wb-soc-wave.png" >

 ## NanoRV32-wb-SoC: Build the HW on FPGA (DE1-Board)
-You can implement directly the `nanorv32-wb-soc` on the DE1 or DE10-nano boards.
+You can implement the `nanorv32-wb-soc` directly on the DE1 or DE10-nano boards.

-- If you have quartus installed on you linux system follow these instructions
+- If you have Quartus installed on your Linux system, follow these instructions

     ```bash
     conda activate fusesoc
-     #you need to specify the path where quartus is installed
+     #you need to specify the path where Quartus is installed
     export PATH=$PATH:</path/to/quartus>/13.0sp1/quartus/bin
-     #This will automatically create and compile the project in quartus II, generating the programing file for the FPGA
+     #This will automatically create and compile the project in Quartus II, generating the programming file for the FPGA

-     #This command will take some time, after the compilation runs succesfully you will obtain the *.sof file in the "./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/" directory
+     #This command will take some time.
+After the compilation runs successfully you will obtain the *.sof file in the "./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/" directory
     fusesoc --cores-root cores/ run --build --tool quartus de1-nanorv32-wb-soc-mtvec

      # connect your FPGA to the system and run the following command to detect the USB blaster JTAG chain